Sync-NeRF: Generalizing Dynamic NeRFs to Unsynchronized Videos: Experiments

 \subsubsection{Evaluation Metrics.}

-We evaluate the rendering quality in test views using the following quantitative metrics.
+We evaluate the rendering quality using the following quantitative metrics.
 To quantify the pixel color error, we report PSNR (peak signal-to-noise ratio) between rendered video and the ground truth.
 To consider perceived similarity, we report SSIM \cite{wang2004image}.
 To measure higher-level perceptual similarity, we report LPIPS \cite{zhang2018unreasonable} using VGG and AlexNet.
 Higher values for PSNR and SSIM, and lower values for LPIPS indicate better visual quality.
-Last but not least, the mean absolute error (MAE) of the found time offsets are measured in seconds.
+To measure the accuracy of the time offsets, the mean absolute error (MAE) between the found offsets and the ground truth offsets is measured in seconds.